So, what makes a good galley design and what is needed for you?

 A Thermos Cooker: Before living on a boat I had very limited experience with Thermos cookers.
 I knew they existed but I had endless power so why invest in one.
 The thought had never even occurred to me that you could cook in one and do it well.
 Buy a set of clip on handles and these pots instantly become your regular cooking pots, cutting down on extra equipment needed.
 But the best thing it can reduce your cooking time drastically thus saving precious fuel.

 I have no affiliation with Thermos.
-I truly believe in this product
+I truly believe in this product it makes life so much easier in the galley. |

 A Wok: This thin, round bottomed, non-stick pan also becomes a versatile player in the galley.
 The pan is generally very easy to clean and are quick to get hot.
 This is the perfect tool for stir fry, pasta dishes, searing meats, making eggs, and steaming vegetables.